Human Resources Policies

 International postdoctoral scholars/fellows must contact the Directorate of International Student and Scholar Advising in the University Office of Global Programs to determine their visa status as a result of the termination.

 Occasionally, there are disagreements between postdoctoral scholars/fellows and their supervisors that cannot be resolved in the administrative structure of the department, division, program, or college.
 Such problems may involve alleged violations of academic freedom, professional ethics, and procedural fairness and consistency.
 There may be disagreements concerning authorship credit or intellectual property ownership.
 If a resolution of such problems cannot be achieved at the department, division, or program level, the following procedures are to be followed.
 This procedure is not to be utilized for instances of unsatisfactory performance or behavior by the postdoctoral scholar/fellow.
-If for some reason the proper jurisdiction is not clear, then the Vice President for Research shall decide on the appropriate procedure.
+If for some reason the proper jurisdiction is not clear, then the Senior Vice President for Research shall decide on the appropriate procedure.

 - For disagreements that are unresolved at the department or program level, a grievance process will be initiated when the postdoctoral scholar/fellow files a written grievance with the dean of their college.
 The parties to the grievance process shall be the person(s) filing the grievance and the person(s) responsible for the act or omission that gave rise to the grievance.